opensciencegrid/osg-configure/README.md

 ### 35-pilot.ini / [Pilot] ###

-These sections describe the types of glideinWMS pilots that your site is willing to accept.
+These sections describe the size and scale of GlideinWMS pilots that your site is willing to accept.
 This file contains multiple sections of the form `[Pilot <PILOT_TYPE>]`, where `<PILOT_TYPE>` is a free-form name of a type of pilot.
 The name must be globally unique; we recommend including the resource name of your CE in the PILOT_TYPE.